edgar-sanchez-is/bash-shell/README.md

 Commands are run simultaneously, which means that some of the output may be intermixed.
 This is by design.

-To exit the shell, simply provide a `quit` command.
-This will cause the shell to exit and will stop processing any more commands.
+To exit the shell, simply type `quit`.
+This will cause the shell to stop processing any more commands and will exit.

 ##### Directory Structure